AI coding assistants in 2026 are no longer “nice-to-have.” They are essential to ship faster, safer and more maintainable code.

 replit GitHub Copilot Alternatives

-Notable capabilities
+Notable Capabilities

-6. JetBrains AI Assistant (Best for JetBrains-Centric Teams)
+7. JetBrains AI Assistant (JetBrains-Centric Teams)

 JetBrains

-Category: IDE-native AI assistant
+Category: IDE-Native AI Assistant

-Notable capabilities
+Notable Capabilities

-Best for: Organizations standardized on JetBrains IDEs
+Best for: Organizations and teams standardized on JetBrains IDEs that want tightly integrated AI assistance across development, debugging, and maintenance workflows.

-7. Sourcegraph Cody (Best for Large Monorepos)
+8. Sourcegraph Cody (Large Monorepos)

 SourceGraph Cody GitHub Copilot Alternatives